trkdtvc/Senior-Design-Project/README.md

 # Senior Design Project
-Your Friendly Neighborhood Chatster (YFNC) is a Discord-style web chat platform built as a senior design project.
-It is focused on real-time text communication, room-based interaction, role-based organization, and AI assistant integration.
+Your Friendly Neighborhood Chatster (YFNC) is a Discord-inspired chat app I’m building for my senior design project.
+The idea is to create a platform where users can join servers, chat in channels, manage roles and permissions, and eventually use an integrated AI assistant inside the app.

 ## Project Overview
-The goal of this project is to build a modern web-based chat application for communities, teams, and student groups.
-The platform supports user authentication, server and channel organization, text messaging, role and permission management, backend API documentation, testing, email integration, and deployment.
+This project is meant to bring together the main parts of a full-stack web application in one place.
+It includes authentication, server and channel management, messaging, backend documentation, testing, email support, and later deployment.
+The main goal is to build something practical that feels like a real-world communication platform rather than just a basic school project.

 ## Main Features
 - User registration and login with JWT authentication
 - Server creation and management
 - Channel organization
-- Text-based messaging system
+- Text-based messaging
-- Role-based access and permissions
+- Role-based permissions
 - REST API backend
 - Swagger / OpenAPI documentation
 - Integration testing with Jest and Supertest